** WORKSHOP MOVED TO AN ONLINE 4+ MONTH COURSE DUE TO COVID. ONLY A FEW SPOTS AVAILABLE!! ENROLL BEFORE JULY 15th TO SECURE YOUR PLACE! **

 Once Leif has received your registration form, she will email you a PayPal invoice.
-You must pay in full before Feb.
-17th to receive the Early Bird Discount and your spot is not assured until you submit payment.
+You must pay in full or pay your first installment by July 15th.
+Your spot is not assured until you submit payment.

 If you have any additional questions related to payment or need to arrange some other payment plan, please email Leif at email@example.com.

 Felder, R.E. & Weiss, A.G.
 (1991).
 Experiential Psychotherapy: A Symphony of Selves.
 University Press of America.